Trump orders strike on Syria in response to chemical attack

-President Donald Trump announced that he ordered a strike on Syria in response to last weekend's chemical weapons attack.
+President Donald Trump ordered a strike on Syria Friday in response to last weekend's chemical weapons attack.

-Addressing the nation Friday evening, Trump said the joint strike with France and the United Kingdom is currently underway.
+Addressing the nation Friday evening, Trump said the strike was a joint operation with France and the United Kingdom.

 Trump said that the "massacre" last weekend in Syria "was a significant escalation in a pattern of chemical weapons use by that very terrible regime."